run2bizdocs/docs/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

-    All articles linked with service to provide information for all analysts and end users.
+    All articles linked with the service to provide information for all analysts and end users.

 | Function                    | Description     |
 |-----------------------------|-----------------|